gerardponsrecasens/KGE-initialization/README.md

 The repository is structured as follows:

 * The main experiments can be run with the *main.py* script, which allows changing the initialization strategies, incremental learning techinques and datasets.
 The *experiments.sh* script contains the scripts to automatically genererate the experiments in the paper.
-However, to run a concrete experiment the basic syntax would be the following, where -dataset can be in *[ENTITY10, ENTITY50, ENTITY100, ENTITY200, ENTITY500, ENTITY1000]*, depending on the number of new entities added in each additional snapshot, -lifelong_name can be *LKGE*, *incDE*, *EWC*, *EMR* or *finetune*, and -init can be 0 for random initialization, 1 for ontology initialization, 3 for model initialization and 13 for text initialization.
+However, to run a concrete experiment the basic syntax would be the following, where -dataset can be in *[ENTITY10, ENTITY50, ENTITY100, ENTITY200, ENTITY500, ENTITY1000]*, depending on the number of new entities added in each additional snapshot, -lifelong_name can be *LKGE*, *incDE*, *EWC*, *EMR* or *finetune*, and -init can be 0 for random initialization, 1 for ontology initialization or 3 for model initialization.
 ```bash
 python main.py -dataset <dataset-name> -gpu 0 -lifelong_name <incremental-learning> -init <initialization-strategy>
 ```